lemon caper salmon cakes

 Notes

-To zest a lemon, wash the lemon, then remove only the outer yellow part of the skin with a rasp-style grater or microplane grater.
+To zest a lemon, wash the lemon, then remove only the outer yellow part of the skin with a rasp-style grater or Microplane grater.
 If you do not have one, you can peel a few wide strips of lemon peel (do not take any of the bitter white pith) and then finely mince the skin with a chef’s knife.
-A hand held zester works too of course!
+A handheld zester works too of course!

 The Tartar sauce can be made up to three days ahead.
 Store covered in the refrigerator.
 Stir well before serving.